ajgarrison/digital-library.three.co.uk/README.md

 - web content management / operating system agnostic.

 ## Three’s Digital Library is not
-- a “styleguide” or “pattern library” to describe this resource - both have specific connotations and pre-formed      rules on how they work and are used.
+- a “styleguide” or “pattern library” - both have specific connotations and pre-formed      rules on how they work and are used.
 - a Content Management System (CMS) – for example Hybris, Fatwire etc
 - a server-side development framework
 - a programming language